-- 3 Top Things to Do in Valposchiavo
+Best Things to Do in Valposchiavo + Travel Tips

-It is, however, easily accessible via train (main train station is Poschiavo) or car.
+It is, however, easily accessible via train (the central train station is Poschiavo) or car.
 Postautos (the yellow buses that run through the mountains in Switzerland) also get you there.

-I would suggest making Poschiavo your base when visiting the region.
-From there, it is easy to hop on a train and explore the rest of this gorgeous area.
+I would suggest making Poschiavo your base.
+From there, it is easy to hop on a train/bus and explore the rest of this gorgeous area.

 How Long to Stay in Valposchiavo

-I think you could explore Valposchiavo for weeks without getting bored, but I stayed three nights.
-I found so many beautiful places and got so many great impressions that I recommend staying for at least two nights, but if you can stay longer than even better.
+I think you could explore Valposchiavo for several weeks without getting bored.
+I stayed three nights and found so many beautiful places and got so many great impressions – I recommend staying for at least two nights, but if you can stay longer than even better.

-Also, if you book your stay in Poschiavo for at least two nights, you will get the Valposchiavo All Inclusive Guest Card from the hotel, which you can then use for train and bus rides (for free).
+If you book your stay in Poschiavo for at least two nights, you will get the Valposchiavo All-Inclusive Guest Card from the hotel, which you can then use for train and bus rides (for free).
 With that card, you can also get free guided tours for the Glacier which I will talk about later.

 Where to Eat in Valposchiavo – 100% Valposchiavo

-If you visit Valposchiavo, you will realize that there are restaurants that offer 100% locally-sourced Valposchiavo ingredients.
+If you visit Valposchiavo, you will realize that restaurants offer 100% locally sourced Valposchiavo ingredients.
 I love the idea of having dishes with ingredients only from the region.
-It is fresher, with less chemicals, and it‘s better for the environment, so I would keep a look out for restaurants that offer 100% Valposchiavo.
+It is fresher, with fewer chemicals, and it‘s better for the environment, so I would look out for restaurants that offer 100% Valposchiavo.